TorBorve/Drone-Launcher/README.md

 5. **Static IP**

     Connect to the Drone Launcher we need to use the Rajant Radios.
 For this we need to specify a static ip.
-This IP should be in the in the form *192.168.12.xxx*.
+This IP should be in the in the form *192.168.12.69*.
+If it is not this specific IP you need to update the *connect_odroid_ros_master.bash* script with your ip.
 Depending on your OS the process will be different for achiveing this.
+I used ```nm-connection-editor```.

 ## Odroid C2